SimpleModBot/SimpleModBot/SECURITY.md

 If your issue is just some annoying bug that doesn't affect performance I will thank you for telling me and I will try to fix it.

 If your issue isn't important I will decline it and move on.

-### IF YOU SPAM OR TROLL

-You *will* get blacklisted and no longer be able to use SMB anymore on any accounts that I see trolling.
-I do not want my time to be wasted by some idiot(s).